The Ultimate Guide to Regulations Governing Telemarketing Activities

 Each violation of the TSR is subject to civil penalties of up to $40,654.
 Violators may also be required to pay damages to injured consumers.

 In general, the FCC rules define telemarketing as any outreach, by initiating a telephone call or message, that is initiated for the purpose of selling goods and services.
-In this Guide, you’ll see that definition shortened to “telemarketing calls,” but it includes:
+In this section covering TCPA guidance, you’ll see that definition shortened to “telemarketing calls,” but it includes:

 - Auto-dialed calls